Ohad Da

 Ohad's Research Style

-Ohad gets his research done with lots (lots!) of enthusiasm; in collaboration with friends; driven by a sincere curiosity about human cognition.
+Ohad gets his research done with lots (lots!) of enthusiasm; in collaboration with friends; driven by a sincere curiosity about the human brain and mind.

 I'm passionate about